Lamandau River: Lamandau River Wildlife Reserve

 The river flows through the 76,000-hectare Lamandau River Wildlife Reserve, in the unique primary forest in Borneo, which has many endangered species, including Bornean orangutans.
-Human exploitation in the area has led to the pollution of the Lamandau River from gold and zircon mining, illegal logging and large-scale deforestation to create palm oil plantations.
+Human exploitation in the area has led to the pollution of the Lamandau River from gold and zircon mining, illegal logging, and large-scale deforestation to create palm oil plantations.
 However, an awareness campaign has been initiated by NGOs to preserve the Orangutans in the park and also introduce agricultural practices compatible with forest preservation actions.

-Within the park, there are two camps namely, the Camp Siswoyo and Camp I, which are maintained by the Orangutan Foundation International (OFI).
+Within the park, there are two camps namely, Camp Siswoyo and Camp I, which are maintained by the Orangutan Foundation International (OFI).
 They are close to Pangkalan Bun and Pasir Pajang, on its eastern border.
 The infrastructure facilities in these camps have been improved here since September 2003, with funding provided by the Orangutan Foundation, United Kingdom.
-A guard post has also been established to prevent incursions into the forest or into the river by illegal loggers who had in the past created large-scale destruction of the forests in the region.
+A guard post has also been established to prevent incursions into the forest or the river by illegal loggers who had in the past created large-scale destruction of the forests in the region.